 Tier 1 Entrepreneur applicants must have funds available to support themselves during their stay; the amount of maintenance funds required depends whether the applicant is making an initial visa application, or applying for an extensions.
 Initial applicants must have funds of at least £3,310, while those applying to extend their visa must have funds of at least £945.

 All applicants must have had this amount consistently for ninety days or more.

 Length of stay granted

 Up to 3 years and 4 months initially, and up to 6 years and 4 months in total with extensions.

-The length this visa can be extended for depends on the applicant's visa status.
+The length of the visa extension depends on the applicant's visa status.
 Those switching to the Tier 1 Entrepreneur visa from another category can extend their visa for 3 years.
 All others can only extend it for 2 years.